JACKSON SQUARE, NEW ORLEANS, ORLEANS PARISH, LOUISIANA

 Presbytère has a fascinating history, as it was designed in 1791 to match the Town Hall.
-The second floor was not completed in entirety until the year 1813.
+The second floor was not completed in its entirety until the year 1813.
 Presbytère acquired its name from being on the property of Capuchin monks.
-The intention of this building was to house clergy, however this building never did.
-The building later on was used by the Louisiana Supreme Court.
-In 1908, Presbytère was sold to the state and eventually became apart of the Louisiana State Museum.
+The intention of this building was to house clergy, however, this building never did.
+The building, later on, was used by the Louisiana Supreme Court.
+In 1908, Presbytère was sold to the state and eventually became a part of the Louisiana State Museum.
 And, in 1970 was declared a National Historic Landmark.